-Simply put: search experiences are not enjoyable.
+Simply put: search and discovery experiences are not enjoyable.
 Consumers like finding products, not searching for them.
 The exhausting process of refining keywords, checking off filters, and comparing product descriptions in order to make a purchase has taken the joy of shopping and made it a headache.
-While the methods of shopping have evolved over the last two decades, the search experience has been pieced together from outdated practices.
+While shopping methods have evolved over the last two decades, the search experience has been pieced together from outdated practices.

 The way we search hasn’t changed in nearly a century

-The digital age revolutionized where we shop, but the ways we search and find products online dates back to the 1930s with a few notable advances in search experiences added over the course of the last 60 years.
-The three major components to our “modern” search experience are faceted or filtered search, keywords, and page rank.
+The digital age revolutionized where we shop, but the ways we search and discover products online date back to the 1930s with a few notable advances in search experiences added over the course of the last 60 years.
+The three major components of our “modern” search and discovery experience are faceted or filtered search, keywords, and page rank.
 Each with its own impact on how consumers navigate digital search experiences.

 Faceted or filtered search

 The use of filters based on predetermined groupings to organize data and identify relevant information originates from the Colon Classification system developed by an Indian academic in 1933.
 The intent was to help scientists and librarians find the right information without spending hours (or days) looking for a specific study or book.
 Faceted search dominates ecommerce sites–the sidebar where consumers check boxes to attempt to narrow down the search is the modern-day Colon Classification system.

 Depending on the source, some say the use of keywords dates back to the development of SEO in the early 1990s, but the concept of weighing specific terms based on relevance and term dependency was developed in the 1960s by scientists at Cornell University.
 Today, the search box across channels requires consumers to know exactly what they are searching for because the use of keywords is the preferred way for businesses to classify their products.